 The basic Shopify store has good SEO (Search Engine Optimization) at the ground level, but there are more changes you can make to your store to improve its ranking.

 Remove as many layers as you can between the homepage and a product’s page.
 If you already have categories, limit subcategories.
-Or just remove them all together.
+Or just remove them altogether.
 Try a flat site architecture.

 This makes it easier for search engines to scan your site for these product pages.
 Create special pages where customers can access any other important information.
 An example is your contact information and description.